 The Nectar reward scheme, which is run by Loyalty Management UK, ran into trouble within days of its September launch.
 WWAV produced direct marketing material which offered prospects 100 bonus points if they registered on the Nectar website, rather than mailing back application forms.

 However, in its first week of launch, the site experienced up to 100,000 hits a minute and consequently collapsed under the strain.
 Nectar was eventually forced to put a notice on its homepage directing prospects to its call centre.

-The problems arose as LMUK attempted to meet its ambitious target of signing up 50% of UK households to the reward scheme within 12 months of its launch.
+The problems arose as LMUK attempted to meet its ambitious target of signing up 50 per cent of UK households to the reward scheme within 12 months of its launch.

 A LMUK spokeswoman confirmed: "We are still working with WWAV Rapp Collins on two major projects.
 However, we will now be working with Harrison Troughton Wunderman on a project basis."

-Nectar was launched with an estimated £50m worth of TV, radio, print advertising and direct marketing, with above-the-line work produced by WCRS.
+Nectar was launched with an estimated £50 million worth of TV, radio, print advertising and direct marketing, with above-the-line work produced by WCRS.
 It immediately faced competition from the rival Air Miles and Buy & Fly schemes, both of which launched multimillion-pound promotions.